sahitsharma2509/Instacart_customer_segmentation/README.md

 # Instacart_customer_segmentation
-Worked on a sample of 100,000 orders out of 32million orders.
+Worked on a sample of 5000 users and analysed the purchase behavior of the users to create customer segments & recommendation system (User-Item collaborative filtering).
 Inorder to get the full analysis.  https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis to download the dataset.